pinkproblem/view-synthesis/voxel_network/README.md

 ## Prepare point cloud

-The point cloud is expected to be present as numpy array file, which can be generated using *voxelize.py*.
+The point cloud is expected to be present as numpy array file, which can be generated using `voxelize.py`.
 Place the .ply file with the point cloud in this directory and run it to use the default routine.
 The object is expected to be placed within (-0.5 ..
 0.5)(-0.5 ..
 0.5)(0 ..
 1) to work correctly.
 The file for the example model in *log/example* is included as *01.npy*

 ## Train

-The known views to train on should be placed in *./data/sketch.
+The known views to train on should be placed in *data/sketch*.
-Note that currently only synthetic known views are supported, which can be rendered using the *randview_* scripts in *../blender_scripts*.
+Note that currently only synthetic known views are supported, which can be rendered using the *randview_x* scripts in *../blender_scripts*.
 The training can then be started by running `voxel_network.py`.
 Logs and intermediate results are placed in *./log*, and can be visualized using tensorboard.